marlonbarrios/selection-of-works/README.md

 ![Screenshot 2024-02-26 at 4 24 36 PM](https://github.com/marlonbarrios/selection-of-works/assets/90220317/cb0db104-0cb0-4b30-b303-24cdfe8437d5)

--** ustable Landscape: the dynamic aesthetics of change:** abimated visealization of a convceptyal map or choreography of my work.
+-** ustable Landscape: the dynamic aesthetics of change:** animated visualization of a conceptual map or choreography of my work.
 Press c for circles, l for lines and connections and t for text.
 Add motion or ethorpy with the slider.
 Visit app [here](https://marlonbarrios.github.io/unstablelandscapeinfoviz/)

 - **AI Arts and Ethics Think Tank**: special invitation for a think-tank on AI Arts and ethics March 4th to 6th 2024, organized by Primavera de Philippi in Chateau du Fey, Burgundy, France.